phetdam/kenkyusha_proj/README.rst

 ``foo.json``, either with ``./noisyeval.py foo.json`` in the ``bash`` shell or by invoking ``python noisyeval.py foo.json``.
 By default, the ``warm_start``
-field in the configuration files is set to 1 (true), so ``noisyeval.py`` will only compute results if there is no preexisting output pickle in the specified output directory.
+field in the configuration files is set to 1 (true), so ``noisyeval.py`` will only compute results if there is no preexisting output pickle hanging out in the specified output directory.

 Please read ``doc/config_format.md`` for instructions on how to write your own JSON model configurations.